Hydronephrosis (Fluid Accumulation in the Kidney, Urine Congestion in the Renal Pelvis) in cats

 The most important facts at a glance

-Hydronephrosis in cats is a condition in which fluid accumulates in the kidney due to a blockage in urine flow.
-Causes can include congenital or acquired anatomical abnormalities, Inflammatory conditions, infections, Tumors, or urinary stones that obstruct normal urine flow.
+Hydronephrosis in cats is a condition where fluid accumulates in the kidney due to a blockage in urine flow.
+Causes can include congenital or acquired anatomical anomalies, Inflammatory conditions, infections, Tumors, or urinary stones that obstruct normal urine flow.
 Symptoms include loss of appetite, increased thirst and urination, Pain, and possibly bloody urine.
 The diagnosis is made through a thorough medical history, physical examination, and imaging such as ultrasound or X-ray to identify the cause of the blockage.
 Blood and urine tests support the diagnosis and help detect infections.

 For prevention, regular veterinary visits, a balanced diet, and adequate fluid intake should be ensured.
 Stress reduction and avoidance of toxic substances are also important to minimize the risk of hydronephrosis.